WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 Homework:

-  - Homework isn't graded, but is good practice.
+  - Homework isn't graded but serves as good practice.
-  - We will go over assignments in class the day they're due.
+  - We will review assignments in class the day they're due.

 <aside class="notes">